The coverage information for Los Angeles is rated as medium-high confidence.

 Most 5G services will use the same spectrum traditionally used for 4G, but some areas will have coverage from a new technology called millimeter wave 5G.
 Service using millimeter wave 5G is extremely fast, but coverage is limited.
 Millimeter waves aren't well-suited for traveling long distances.

-Networks that offer millimeter wave service in Los Angeles are likely to have sparse coverage (mostly limited to dense, outdoor locations).
+Networks that offer millimeter wave service in Los Angeles are likely to have sparse coverage (mostly limited to dense, outdoor areas).

 Cell Tower & Base Station Map (Beta)